icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 **[`^        back to top        ^`](#)**

+Software for easy installation, management and configuration of self-hosted services and applications.

 - [Ansible-NAS](https://github.com/DaveStephens/ansible-nas) - Build a full-featured home server with this playbook and an Ubuntu box. `MIT` `YAML/Docker`
 - [Discord Bot Dashboard](https://github.com/jareer12/Discord-Bot-Dashboard) `⚠` - A self-hosted platform to manage Discord bots and Node.js applications. `MIT` `Nodejs`
 - [Bitsii Bridge](https://gitlab.com/bitsii/Bitsii/-/wikis/home) `⚠` - Easy to install self-hosting platform for Windows, MacOS, and Linux.
 Depends on a dynamic DNS provider and Let's Encrypt. ([Source Code](https://gitlab.com/edgii/BBridge)) `MPL-2.0` `Java/Other`